mikedagoat/mystuffs/stanley.md

-Stanley yelnats came from a poor family living in a tiny apartment.Stanley was very unlucky and thought he was cursed with bad luck because his no good dirty rotten pig stealing great great grandfather stole a pig from a one legged gypsy and the gypys cursed stanley great great grandfather forever
+Stanley yelnats came from a poor family living in a tiny apartment.Stanley was very unlucky and thought he was cursed with bad luck because his no good dirty rotten pig stealing great great grandfather stole a pig from a one legged gypsy and the gypys cursed stanley's family forever. stanleys father was an inventor but every time he did an expirament it failed.
+He loved his mother and promesed he would wright to her at least once a week.